fib-app

 , createdAt

-individual fields will be automatically created and modified. createdBy
+single fields will be automatically created and modified. createdBy

 You need to specify the type yourself.